How to get Medicare and Health Insurance to Help Pay for Eyelid Surgery

 You’ll need a Medical Referral with Documented Concerns

-In order to claim your surgery on Medicare, you will need a Medical Referral from your General Practitioner (GP).
+In order to get Medicare fund the eyelid surgery, you will need a Medical Referral from your General Practitioner (GP).
 You can get it prior to booking an initial consultation with Dr Turner or after the first appointment.

 It is important to demonstrate medical necessity, including photographic proof.
 While consulting with your GP, it is worth discussing your symptoms to ensure the clinical need is documented in your referral.